Chris Chelios: Chicago Blackhawks (1990–1999)

 In his first season with Chicago, Chelios tallied 64 points and earned a spot on the Second NHL All-Star team.
 He helped lead the Blackhawks to the Stanley Cup Final in 1992, where they were swept by the Pittsburgh Penguins.
 He was in top form for the 1992–93 season, scoring 73 points and winning his second James Norris Memorial Trophy.
 During the 1994–95 NHL lockout he played for EHC Biel in the Swiss National League A.

 For the 1995–96 season, Chelios was named captain of the Blackhawks, a role he served in until 1999.
 He scored 72 points and won his third James Norris Memorial Trophy.
 In the summer of 1996, he helped lead the United States to defeating Canada in the 1996 World Cup of Hockey finals.
 Chelios was named to the All-Tournament Team.

 Detroit Red Wings (1999–2009)

-On March 23, 1999, Chelios was traded to the Detroit Red Wings for Anders Eriksson and two first-round draft picks.
-In 2002, his +40 plus/minus led the league and he was again named to the first All-Star team.
-He also led the United States hockey team to a silver medal at the 2002 Winter Olympics, and was named to the Tournament's All-Star team.
-His season culminated in the Red Wings' victory over the Carolina Hurricanes in the Stanley Cup Final, giving Chelios his second Stanley Cup.
+On March 23, 1999, at the trade deadline, Chelios was traded to the Detroit Red Wings for Anders Eriksson and first-round draft picks in 1999 and 2001.